RishitaSingh122/cordic_sine_and_cosine-/README.md

  Overview
-This project implements a CORDIC (Coordinate Rotation Digital Computer)-based sine calculator in Verilog.
-The module computes the sine of an input angle using an iterative shift-add algorithm, making it highly efficient for FPGA/ASIC implementations where multipliers are expensive.
+This project implements hardware-efficient sine and cosine generators using the CORDIC (Coordinate Rotation Digital Computer) algorithm in Verilog.
+The design uses iterative shift-add operations and fixed-point arithmetic, making it highly suitable for FPGA and ASIC implementations where multipliers are expensive.
-The design uses a finite state machine (FSM) to control the computation flow and performs fixed-point arithmetic for precision.
+Both sine and cosine are computed using separate modules built on a common CORDIC rotation principle and controlled via a finite state machine (FSM).
 ________________________________________
- Module Description
-Module Name
-sine
-Functionality
-•	Accepts a 10-bit angle input (mapped from 0° to 90°).
-•	Computes the sine of the given angle using the CORDIC rotation method.
+ Features
+•	Multiplier-free architecture (shift-add only)
+•	Fixed-point arithmetic for high precision
+•	FSM-controlled deterministic computation
+•	Parameterized iteration count (default: 15)
+•	Synthesizable and FPGA-friendly design
-•	Outputs a 10-bit sine value.
+•	Separate modules for sine and cosine
-•	Signals completion via a done flag.
 ________________________________________
- Interface
-Signal Name	Width	Direction	Description clk	1	Input	System clock rstn	1	Input	Active-low reset start	1	Input	Starts computation angle	10	Input	Input angle (scaled representation) sine_out	10	Output	Computed sine value done	1	Output	Indicates computation completion
+ Modules Included
+1. sine
+•	Computes sine of a given angle using CORDIC
+•	Output derived from the y-component of rotated vector
+2. cordic_cosine
+•	Computes cosine of a given angle using CORDIC
+•	Output derived from the x-component of rotated vector
 ________________________________________
- Design Details
-1. Algorithm
-•	Uses CORDIC rotation mode
-•	Iteratively rotates a vector toward the target angle
-•	Uses only:
-o	Add/Subtract operations
-o	Bit shifts
-o	Lookup table (atan values)
+ Common Interface
+Signal Name	Width	Direction	Description clk	1	Input	System clock rstn	1	Input	Active-low reset start	1	Input	Starts computation angle	10	Input	Input angle (scaled representation of 0°–90°) done	1	Output	Indicates computation completion
 ________________________________________
-2. Fixed-Point Representation
-•	Internal computations use 32-bit signed fixed-point
-•	Angle is scaled using a constant factor (ascale)
-•	Gain compensation is handled using constant K
+ Module-Specific Outputs
+Module	Output	Description
+sine	sine_out [9:0]	Computed sine value
+cordic_cosine	cos_out [9:0]	Computed cosine value
 ________________________________________
+ Algorithm Overview
+The design uses CORDIC in rotation mode, which computes trigonometric functions using only:
+•	Add/Subtract operations
+•	Bit shifting
+•	Lookup table (arctangent values)
+At each iteration:
+•	A vector is rotated toward the target angle
+•	The residual angle (z) is reduced toward zero
+•	Final vector components give sine and cosine
+________________________________________
-3. FSM Architecture
+ FSM Architecture
-The module operates using a 4-state FSM:
+Both modules follow a 4-state FSM:
 State	Description
 IDLE	Waits for start signal
-LOAD	Loads initial values
+LOAD	Loads initial angle and values
 CALCULATE	Performs iterative CORDIC rotations
 COMPLETE	Outputs result and asserts done
 ________________________________________
-4. Iterative Computation
+ Fixed-Point Representation
+Parameter	Description
+Internal width	32-bit (sine), 36-bit (cosine)
-•	Total iterations: 15
+Iterations	15
-•	At each iteration:
-o	Shift operations approximate multiplication/division o	Angle (z) is reduced toward zero o	Vector (x, y) rotates accordingly
+Gain constant (K)	Compensates CORDIC scaling
+Angle scaling	Converts input angle to fixed-point
 ________________________________________
-5. Lookup Table
+ Lookup Table (atan values)
 •	Precomputed arctangent values
-•	Stored in atan_table
+•	Stored in ROM-style array
-•	Used to update the angle during each iteration
+•	Used to update angle at each iteration
+•	Scaled appropriately for fixed-point domain
 ________________________________________
  Output Scaling
+Sine Module
-•	Final sine value is derived from y
+•	Output derived from y
-•	Right-shift operation adjusts fixed-point precision
+•	Right-shift scaling applied
-•	Offset added to fit into 10-bit output range
+•	Offset added for normalization
+Cosine Module
+•	Output derived from x
+•	Right-shift scaling applied
+•	Offset subtraction used for alignment
 ________________________________________
- Key Features
-•	Multiplier-free implementation (hardware efficient)
-•	Fully synchronous design
-•	FSM-controlled operation
-•	Parameterized iteration count
-•	Suitable for FPGA deployment
-________________________________________
- Notes & Considerations
+ Design Considerations
-•	Input angle is not in degrees directly, but a scaled representation
+•	Input angle is scaled, not direct degrees
+•	Currently supports first quadrant (0°–90°) only
+•	Scaling constants are tuned for output range
 •	Accuracy depends on:
 o	Number of iterations
-o	Fixed-point scaling constants
+o	Fixed-point precision
-•	Currently supports first quadrant (0° to 90°)
 ________________________________________
  Possible Improvements
-•	Extend to full 360° support using quadrant mapping
+•	Extend to full 360° using quadrant mapping
-•	Pipeline the design for higher throughput
+•	Pipeline architecture for higher throughput
+•	Unified sine-cosine module (shared datapath)
-•	Parameterize bit-widths for flexibility
+•	Parameterized bit-width for scalability
-•	Add cosine output (already partially present in comments)
+•	Add testbench and waveform validation
+________________________________________
+ Suggested Verification
+•	Compare outputs with MATLAB/Python reference
+•	Sweep full input range (0–1023)
+•	Measure error vs floating-point implementation
+________________________________________
+ Conclusion
+This project demonstrates an efficient RTL implementation of trigonometric functions using the CORDIC algorithm.
+It is well-suited for digital design applications requiring low-area and deterministic computation without relying on multipliers.